dbuchanandev/SimpleGeometry/README.md

 SwiftUI's Geometry Reader with a simple modifier and no impact on the size of your view by default.

-SimpleGeometry makes the geometric properties of any view easily accessible throughout your project.
+SimpleGeometry makes the geometric properties, such as size and position, of any view more easily accessible.

 ###### Important Note:
 Building for macOS requires macOS 11.0 or newer and Xcode 12.1 or newer.